viktor-dimalanta/cito-plus-loan-fe/README.md

 # Cito-Plus-FE

 This repository contains the front-end code for Citoplus.
-It is built using modern web technologies, including [Vue.js/React.js/Angular, Tailwind CSS, TypeScript, etc.].
+It is built using modern web technologies, including React.js, Tailwind CSS, TypeScript.
 This front-end connects to the back-end via API and is responsible for rendering the user interface and interacting with the server.

 ## Table of Contents